Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Miscellaneous

 \textbf{Mixture of Experts}.
-The concept of Mixture of Experts (MoE) \cite{jacobs1991adaptive, shazeer2017outrageously} stands as a powerful augmentation for giant LLMs, by substituting the dense FFN layer with a MoE layer, which incorporates multiple specialized \textit{experts}.
-Each expert excels in handling specific input types or tasks, and a dynamic \textit{gating mechanism} arranges the selection of the most suitable expert for a given input.
-This approach can be implemented in various ways, including employing expert modules optimized for specific tasks \cite{jacobs1991adaptive}, utilizing sparse activation \cite{jaszczur2021sparse, shazeer2017outrageously} and sharding to multiple devices \cite{lepikhin2020gshard}, and adapting mixture weights through training to determine the contribution of each expert, as seen in Soft MoE \cite{puigcerver2023sparse}.
-Then, routing mechanisms are responsible for selecting the top-\textit{k} experts for each token based on their gate values, where $k>1$ determines the number of experts \cite{shazeer2017outrageously}.
-However, in Switch Transformer \cite{fedus2022switch}, they have found that setting $k=1$, referred as \textit{Switch Routing}, can preserve model quality while reducing routing computation.
-Finally, the output is obtained through a weighted summation of the contributions from these selected experts.
-MoE techniques can significantly enhance versatility, reduce computational demands, and elevate the efficiency and effectiveness of modeling large-scale contexts.
+MoE~\cite{jacobs1991adaptive, shazeer2017outrageously, openmoe2023} augments giant LLMs by replacing the dense FFN layer with a MoE layer, incorporating multiple specialized \textit{experts} where each excels in specific input types or tasks.
+A dynamic \textit{gating mechanism} selects the most suitable expert for a given input, which can be implemented through various ways, including task-optimized expert modules~\cite{jacobs1991adaptive, chen2023adamv}, sparse activation~\cite{shazeer2017outrageously, jaszczur2021sparse, gupta2022sparsely}, sharding across multiple devices~\cite{lepikhin2020gshard, he2022fastermoe}, and adapting mixture weights through training to determine the contribution of each expert~\cite{puigcerver2023sparse}.
+Then, routing mechanisms select the top-\textit{k} experts for each token based on their gate values. \cite{shazeer2017outrageously} sets $k>1$ to determine the number of experts, while Switch Transformer~\cite{fedus2022switch} suggests $k=1$ to both preserve model quality and reduce routing computation, known as \textit{Switch Routing}.
+Finally, the output is obtained through a weighted summation of contributions from selected experts~\cite{shazeer2017outrageously}.
+MoE techniques significantly enhance versatility, reduce computational demands, and elevate the efficiency and effectiveness of modeling large-scale contexts~\cite{csordas2023switchhead, santos2023memory, li2023accelerating, nie2023flexmoe}, already adopted by Mixtral~\cite{mixtral2023mistralai}.